Meet MOOCs: How to Study English at the Best Universities in the Whole World

 Learning online isn’t for everyone.
 MOOCs tend to experience high drop-out rates due to the fact that most of these online courses are self-led.
 Here are some tips to help you choose a course well and make the most effective use of your time.

-1. Set a day and time to learn.
 When you sign up for an online course, if it is self-led you will need to establish your own consistent schedule to help you complete the course.
 Write down the days and times that you will study, and add them to your calendar to help you stay consistent.

-2. Start with basics.
 Before you commit to something intensive, start by joining a course at a comfortable level.
 Choose a course that has a minimal time commitment (one or two hours a week) and minimal cost.
 This will allow you to experiment with online learning to see if it is right for you.

-3. Participate in group discussions.
 In many MOOCs, group discussions or forums are a big part of the course.
 Even if it is not required, participating in the group discussion can help keep you engaged.
 You may even meet some new friends who are also learning English!

-4. Reinforce your online learning with real-world experience.
 Stay motivated by joining an English conversation group.
 This will help you use the things you are learning in real-life applications, and it will keep you motivated to study each week.

 4 Popular English MOOCs from Famous Universities

 Many reputable universities now offer online English courses for free.
-Below, you will find a list of several famous universities, with a sample of of English MOOCs that they offer.
+Below, you will find a list of several famous universities, with a sample of English MOOCs that they offer.

 This course helps you with the language you need to find a job and and function successfully at work.

-Offered by: Cambridge University
+Offered by: British Council